AdrianCardin/ClipboardPlus/README.md

 3. Select your own signing team: click the **CopyPasteMemory** target → **Signing & Capabilities** → set **Team** to your own Apple ID (the repo ships with the original author's team, which won't work on your machine).
 4. Press **⌘R** to build and run.
 5. The first time you copy something or pin a text item, macOS may ask for Keychain access — click **Allow Always**.
+6. *(Optional but recommended)* Set up the self-renewing signature so you never hit the 7-day expiration:
+   - Create a LaunchAgent (e.g. `~/Library/LaunchAgents/com.yourname.copypastememory.resign.plist`) pointing to `Scripts/resign-and-relaunch.sh` inside your local clone, running on a `StartInterval` of a few days.
+The script itself uses `$HOME`, so it works as-is — only the `.plist` needs your own absolute path, since `launchd` doesn't support `$HOME` there.
+   - Load it with `launchctl bootstrap gui/$(id -u) ~/Library/LaunchAgents/com.yourname.copypastememory.resign.plist`.

 ### Usage